CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Introduction

 The act of generating adversarial examples to threat the security of DNNs systems is called adversarial attacks.
 Adversarial attacks range in different categories.
 Regarding adversary's knowledge, we have white and black box attacks.
 For white box attacks, the adversary has a full knowledge about the trained classification model including model architecture, hyperparameters, activation functions, and model weights.
 These attacks usually take the gradient of the predictions probabilities with respect to particular pixels.
-Some famous white box attacks are FGSM \cite{Goodfellow_FGSM}, PGD \cite{MandryPGD}, BIM \cite{KurakinBIM}, and C\&W \cite{Carlini_CW}.
+Some famous white box attacks are FGSM \cite{Goodfellow_FGSM}, PGD \cite{MandryPGD}, BIM \cite{KurakinBIM}, Square \cite{ACFH2020square} and C\&W \cite{Carlini_CW}.
+While most adversarial attacks are white-box attacks, adversarial examples can nevertheless be transferred to black-box settings due to their transferability property \cite{Papernot2016TransferabilityIM}.
+Several works have further improved this transferability by proposing more sophisticated attack strategies \cite{10858076}.

-Most adversarial attacks are white-box attacks, however, due to the transferability of adversarial examples\cite{Papernot2016TransferabilityIM}, they can be transferred to blackbox attack.
-In contrast to white box attacks, black box attacks such as Zoo\cite{Chen_Zoo} do not need to have access to the internal architecture of the pretarined models, and have knowledge only of the model's output, which reflects the real world scenario.
-Chen et al. \cite{Chen_Zoo} proposed Zeroth-Order Optimization (ZOO), a black-box attack that does not require gradients, and can be applied to both targeted and untargeted attacks.
-Adversarial training which represents a famous defense technique could remain actually vulnerable to black-box attacks.